 Eg. Two parachuters, green man heavier than blue man, each with the same size of chute.
+Who gets to the ground first?
 Let's ask a series of questions:

-(4) Who has larger terminal veloc so who reaches ground first?
+(4) Who has largerterminal velocity so whoreaches ground first?

-Green, he reaches his terminal velocity later, after acc. longer, so is faster...

-(1)First ask, if there was no air resistance, who would get to ground first?
+Green, he reaches his term. veloc..later, after accelerating more, so is faster...
+(1)First ask, if there was no air resistance, who would get there first?